stuycs-gh-classrooms/nxtm-p00-pd10-tribbitally-easy-physics/README.md

 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 Our custom force will be the electrostatic force between two charged orb nodes.
 Each orb node will be given a random charge (+/-) and will attract oppositely-charged orb nodes and repel same-charged orb nodes based on their distance from each other.
 The electrostatic force formula above will be used to calculate the force.

 This simulation will use a linked list of orb nodes.

-In addition, when any simulation using the electrostatic force is enabled, there will be electric field lines going out and into certain charges based on what their charge is.
-The direction and magnitude of the electric field lines will be determined using the electric field formula above.

 ---